No booking fees on the app

 Newcastle to Edinburgh (Waverley) train travel guide

-Taking the train from Newcastle to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Newcastle, you can arrive at Edinburgh (Waverley) in just 1h 24m, making it a quick and convenient option for travelling between these two places.
+The train journey from Newcastle to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Newcastle, you can get to Edinburgh (Waverley) in just 1h 24m, making it an ideal and convenient choice for travelling between them.

 Planning and booking